 1. Choose a different VPN server

-Sometimes, the VPN server gets clogged with many users using the same server.
-This will cause speed reduction and sometimes VPN disconnection.
-The best way out is to switch to another server that is less popular and will have fewer users.
+Sometimes, the VPN server gets clogged, with many users using the same server.
+This causes speed reduction and sometimes VPN disconnection.
+The best way to avoid this is to switch to a less popular server with fewer users.

 My experience:

-I use the New York server whenever I need to connect to a US IP address.
+I use the New York server whenever I need to connect to an American IP address.
 The other VPN users do the same because the New York server has the physiological effect of being premium associated with it.
-Sometimes, it causes a negative effect, and my internet speed starts to degrade.
+Sometimes, it causes a negative impact, and your internet speed starts to degrade.

-I switched to another NY server to test if it was the VPN server slowing down my internet, and it was.
-Upon switching to the second NY server my internet speed was restored and I streamed a tv show on Hulu without a single lag.
+I switched to another NY server to see if the VPN server was slowing down my internet, and it was.
+Upon switching to the third NY server, my internet speed was restored, allowing me to bypass VPN blocks and access restricted websites.

 2. Connect to a VPN server closer to your location

-If you choose a VPN server that is closer to your physical location, your internet speed can increase because you are shortening the distance between your device and the VPN server.
+If you choose a VPN server closer to your physical location, your internet speed can increase because you are shortening the distance between your device and the VPN server.

-This wont be applicable if you want to a specific IP address to unblock a specific Netflix library or another streaming service.
-But it works perfectly if you just want to hide your IP address and don’t care about the IP address maskng your original IP.
+This won’t apply if you want a specific IP address to unblock a particular Netflix library or another streaming service.
+But it works perfectly if you want to hide your IP address and don’t care about the IP address masking your original IP.

 Example: